Skip to main content

 Multi-Day Workshops

 This webpage details the multi-day workshops offered by Southwestern Watercolor Society.
-Workshops for the Spring are typically announced at the November Members Meeting and Fall Workshops are announced at the May Members Meeting.
-Registration for the Fall Workshops will open at noon on June 2, 2025.
+Workshops for the Spring are typically announced at the November Members' Meeting and Fall Workshops are announced at the May Members' Meeting.

 Marsh Lane Baptist Church